github/GitHub-for-Startups-HQ/README.md

  ## Program Engagement

-Our startup program mixes in person education and networking events, live and pre-recroded educational content, and much more.
+Our startup program mixes in person education and networking events, live and pre-recorded content, and much more.
 You can always keep up with what's going on by checking our [Startup Community Page](https://github.com/GitHub-for-Startups/Global-Repo/blob/main/Community%20Engage%20Page.md)!

  ## Partner Offers